leo-arch/clifm/README.md

 </a>
 </details>

-If running on Linux, a [binary package](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm) is available for most major distributions.
+If running on Linux, [binary packages](https://software.opensuse.org//download.html?project=home%3Aarchcrack&package=clifm) are available for most major distributions.

 ### Installing from source (Linux/BSD)